“Never think that war, no matter how necessary, nor how justified, is not a crime.” ― Ernest Hemingway

 So while some are stalling for time, still hoping to wear Syria down into submission and Balkanize it, partially so the Gulf States would get their long dreamed of pipeline to Europe, we see the shifting sands of the Mideast putting Turkey in the front runner slot for being the region’s energy hub.

 Putin getting a major NATO country like Turkey as an S-400 customer is a big coup, because arms exports are a key factor in Russia’s funding its military modernization and continued state-of-the-art weapons technology development.
 When it is confronted by a NATO outspending it ten to one on military expenditures, Russia has to get the maximum value that it can, just to maintain a credible deterrent and defense.

 The endless claims of the “Russian Threat” have been the replacement for the now-debunked Iranian nuclear weapons program hoax.
 Not even Israel, who had claimed for over two decades that Iran was only a year or two away from having “the bomb”, was able to lay one shred of real evidence on the table to kill the P5+1 deal, because it had been lying the whole time.

 It is my personal opinion that these huge fake threat hoaxes rise to the level of a crime against humanity, as their purpose is to create false conditions to justify a preemptive-strike war.
 I find the archives of Western media and think tanks completely empty on this topic.
 Perhaps now is the time to change that.

 Jim W. Dean, managing editor for Veterans Today, producer/host of Heritage TV Atlanta, specially for the online magazine “New Eastern Outlook”.

-Posted by Jim W. Dean, Managing Editor on May 8, 2017, With 4349 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on May 8, 2017, With 4442 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.